 Pittsburgh, PA 15260

-Chemical Approaches towards Diagramming Epigenetic Network in Human Development and Disease
+Chemical Approaches towards Understanding Epigenetic Mechanisms in Human Biology and Disease

-Organic Synthesis, Bioorganic Chemistry, Small Molecule Therapeutics, Biochemistry, Protein Engineering and ‘Chromatinomics’ (Chromatin-based Proteomics and Genomics)
+Organic Synthesis, Bioorganic Chemistry, Small Molecule Therapeutics, Protein Engineering, Structural Biology and ‘Chromatinomics’

-- Visiting Research Fellowship by Starr Cancer Consortium (2010)
+- Visiting Research Fellowship, Starr Cancer Consortium (2010)